 Through student podcasts, this Yemeni and American students’ exchange focuses on discussions of global issues, perceptions of both cultures, and opportunities for young people and communities.
 Qisasna podcasts are the stories of our shared challenges and opportunities.

-Over one academic year, Qisasna engages 32 virtual teams consisting of ten participants evenly divided between Americans and Yemenis in the podcast exchange.
-The first 16 virtual teams complete their podcast exchange in the fall 2021 semester and the second 16 teams in the spring 2022 semester.
+Over two academic years, Qisasna is engaging 64 virtual teams consisting of ten participants evenly divided between Americans and Yemenis in this unique podcast exchange.
+The first 32 virtual teams completed their podcast exchange by the end of spring semester 2022.
+They produced 40 different podcasts.
+The next 32 teams begin fall semester 2022 and complete spring semester 2023.

 - Participant Age Group: From high school through university (undergraduate), including "gap year" students.

-- Partners in the United States: District of Columbia – International Center for Religion and Diplomacy; Washington – Kerning Cultures
+- Partners in the United States: District of Columbia – International Center for Religion and Diplomacy; Washington – Kerning Cultures, Utah State University, George Mason University.

 - Upon completion of the dialogues and podcast draft, Qisasna students are awarded Amideast digital certificates.